Top Vitamins for Joint Health: Relieve Winter Stiffness and Pain Naturally

 It’s easy to blame yourself for those wintertime aches and pains.

-While there isn’t conclusive research on the topic, it’s suspected that joints also respond to changes in barometric pressure [2].
-This would explain why many people claim their joints hurt when the temperature changes or when a storm is brewing.
+While there isn’t definitive research on the matter, it’s believed that changes in barometric pressure might also affect your joints [2].
+This could help explain why many people experience joint discomfort when the temperature shifts or when a storm is approaching.

-To top it all off, cold weather boosts your sensitivity to pain, making every creak and crack feel like torture.
+To add to the discomfort, cold weather can increase your sensitivity to pain, making every ache feel more intense.

 Nutrients Essential for Winter Joint Health

-Your body needs certain nutrients to maintain your joints and keep them properly lubed with joint fluid.
+Your body requires certain nutrients to help maintain joint health and keep your joints properly lubricated with joint fluid.

 Collagen

-Isn’t collagen the stuff that keeps your skin firm and youthful?
-Yes, and it does a lot more than that.
+You might know collagen as the protein that helps keep your skin looking firm and youthful, but it does much more than that.

 • Chicken (with skin)